ImagineSocialGit/engage-core/docs/config-templates/README.md

 10. `config/modules.php` owns enabled modules and dependency visibility.
 11. Use `lead/leads` in CRM/client-facing text unless explicitly told otherwise.
 12. Default webinar configs should be vertical-neutral.
 Vertical-specific copy belongs in vertical-specific scopes.
 13. SMS capabilities may exist in code even when SMS is hidden in client/admin UI.
-UI exposure for SMS options should be controlled by config.
+UI exposure for SMS options should be controlled through Messaging channel availability.
+14. Normal Broadcasts are single-channel sends.
+Email Broadcasts use `payload.subject` and `payload.body`; SMS Broadcasts use `payload.message`.
-14. Normal Broadcasts require normal Messaging consent.
+15. Normal Broadcasts require normal Messaging consent.
 Imported-contact opt-in invitations are a distinct one-time email flow, not a general Broadcast consent bypass.
-15. While a branch is still pre-rollout, replace current branch migrations instead of adding modify-table migrations.
+16. While a branch is still pre-rollout, replace current branch migrations instead of adding modify-table migrations.
 After rollout, use normal append-only migrations.
-16. Module-specific behavior belongs in the owning module doc.
+17. Module-specific behavior belongs in the owning module doc.
 Config templates should not invent unsupported module behavior.
-17. Commerce and Location should be used for client/admin convenience and integrations, not as storefront/GIS replacements.
+18. Commerce and Location should be used for client/admin convenience and integrations, not as storefront/GIS replacements.

 ## Config template files